lxmwaniky/foodmood/README.md

 # Food Mood 🍪

-Welcome to Food Mood, an application that suggests snacks based on how you're feeling!
+Welcome to Food Mood, an application that suggests kenyan snacks and street food based on how you're feeling!
 Describe your mood, and let our AI-powered assistant find the perfect treat for you.

 ## ✨ Features